scopeusc/scope-s19/lesson-2/README.md

 ## Part 2 (Generating Names)
 We're building a startup name generator, so we need something that can generate random english words for us.
 Luckily, there are packages for just about anything these days!
 In the file ```pubspec.yaml``` you'll see the list of current dependencies and so we need to add ```english_words: ^3.1.0``` to that file and then click "Packages get" to download our new package.

+*Note: For other useful packages that can be used with Flutter see https://pub.dartlang.org/*

 Jumping back to ```main.dart``` we need to import the english_words package with ```import 'package:english_words/english_words.dart';```

 Instead of showing "Hello World" when the app loads, we want to change it to show a random startup name.
 The code below should do it